chrisgilldc/cobrabay/README.md

-A pr*ogression of sensors would look like this:*
+A progression of sensors would look like this:*

 | | Bay Occupancy | Bay State |
 | --- | --- | --- |